Criminal Justice Experience

 - To improve the number of offenders prosecuted, the domestic abuse prosecution working group is analysing domestic abuse cases that have not led to prosecution in court and is translating any lessons from this into operational guidance.

-- In collaboration with Gloucestershire University, evidence-based research was used to review Domestic Abuse risk assessments, to ensure they fully manages risks.
+- In collaboration with Gloucestershire University, evidence-based research was used to review Domestic Abuse risk assessments, to ensure they fully manage risks.

 - The Witness Care Unit has worked with the Crown Prosecution Service (CPS) to improve victim attendance at court for domestic abuse cases and therefore increase positive court outcomes.
 In December ‘18, support has been given to 14,297 witnesses at Crown Court at a 97% attendance rate, and 7,849 witnesses at Magistrates Court, with 91% attending.
 This work has been recognized with an award by the Local Criminal Justice Board, and TVP’s Criminal Justice Department is participating in national working groups to further improve witness care provision.